FreddyVRetro/ISA-PicoMEM/firmware/README.md

 ## Firmwares Revision History :

+## Corrections in progress:
+- + You can now define the Hardware Interrupt with the "IRQ x" Parameter in the config This will skip the IRQ Test code that may crash on some PC (When the Initialisation crash after 3 Dot (...) )
+- !
+Adlib emulation Prince of persia (missing notes) bug Corrected (And surely errors in other music)
+- !
+Now display an error and refuse to enable ne2000 is wifi.txt is missing or has error (no SSID/Pwd)
+- !
+Boot on XTA HDD corrected (on one test machine)
+- !
+Memory config was reset if the config.txt file was not present (EMS)
+- !
+EMS/PSRAM Emulation can't be selected anymore in case of PSRAM error/disabled
+- !
+Display a warning message in the disk menu if the uSD is missing or in error.
+- + Port I/O timing improved.

 ### PM_W_May28_xx:
 - + Added Wifi connection status detection and Display (BIOS Menu, Left Shift+Ctrl+F1) It can display if the wifi.txt file is missing, wrong SSID, Password, Signal strength...